 Let us understand the dividend yield calculator by first understanding the formula to calculate the dividend paid out by a company.

-Dividend Yield ratio Formula = Annual Dividends Per Share / Market Price Per Share.
+Dividend Yield ratio = Annual Dividends Per Share / Market Price Per Share.

-Yields for the current year are generally estimated since the prior year’s yield or latest quarter yield (annualized for the year) and division with the current share price.
+Yields for the current year are generally estimated from the prior year’s yield or latest quarter yield (annualized for the year) and division with the current share price.

 Dividend Per Share = $18,000 / 1000 = $18.0

 Dividend Yield Ratio Formula = Annual Dividend Per Share / Price Per Share

 = $18/$36 = 50%.

 It means that the investors for the bakery receive $1 in dividends for every dollar they have invested in the firm.
 In other words, investors are getting a 50% return on their investment every year.

 Company A’s stock is currently being traded at $25 and pays an annual dividend of $1.50 to its shareholders.
 On the other hand, Company B’s stock is trading at $40 in the stock market and pays an annual dividend of $1.50 per share.

 In this case, Company A’s dividend yield is 6% (1.50/25), while the yield for Company B is 3.75% (1.50/40).